Dylan Hartley could replace Chris Robshaw as England captain under Eddie Jones

 A cadre of vice-captains to support whoever is chosen will be established - and it is into this category that full-back Mike Brown falls.

-Brown's combative nature and form over the last two years look set to extend his run in the number 15 jersey, but his volatility is seen as both a strength and weaknesses.
+Brown's combative nature and form over the last two years look set to extend his run in the number 15 jersey, but his volatility is seen as both a strength and weakness.

 Joe Launchbury had a spell as bookmakers' favourite to succeed Robshaw, but the Jones regime is looking for a player with more belligerence as the team's rallying point on the pitch.

-Meanwhile, Jones met with Lancaster in Loughborough on Wednesday to canvas his views on coaching England.
+Meanwhile, Jones met with Lancaster in Loughborough on Wednesday to canvass his views on coaching England.